 2019 has made a seriously promising start, with the uniquely exciting prospect of designing an off-the-grid residence on an island foreshore lot on the west coast.
 It’s early days and much information needs to be gathered before the design process begins.
 Investigation has commenced with the some of the essential desk studies that are needed as part of the design process.
 A site analysis is the first of those to determine climate, weather patterns, tides, site suitability for wind, solar and other possible alternative energy sources, permit requirements, geophysical attributes, topography, etc.

 A serious constraint is that site access is by boat followed by several hundred feet on foot, or by helicopter.
 The logistical challenges this imposes in terms of moving labour, plant and materials to the site are likely to be significant design influences.
 Dealing with those factors is not new.
 I faced the same issues when I designed a house for a client, Michael McCloughlin from Santa Fe, New Mexico, who bought a small croft on Bere Island, situated off the west coast in County Cork, Ireland.
 In that instance a small ferry had a very limited carrying capacity that influenced form of the building and material selection.

-Included in the design of Michael’s house was a spiral staircase which, at the time of proposing it, I expressed as symbolic of the DNA spiral and so a metaphor for life.
+Included in the design of Michael’s house was a spiral staircase which, at the time of proposing it, I expressed as symbolic of the DNA helix and so “a metaphor for life”.
 As circumstances would have it and unbeknownst to me, Michael had been diagnosed with prostate cancer immediately preceding my presentation to him.
 With that burden on his shoulders, building into his in his new home an element that represented life was a significantly propitious gesture to him.
 I’m pleased to say that nearly twenty years later Michael is still with us.